Autodidac/Autodidac/README.md

 ## Supporting Work

-I’ve built a lot of older experiments around procedural generation, voxel engines, Vulkan setup, Win32 tooling, C++ utilities, templates, and local AI/MCP-style workflows.
+I’ve built older experiments around procedural generation, voxel engines, Vulkan setup, Win32 tooling, C++ utilities, templates, and local AI/MCP-style workflows.

 Those projects are not the main focus anymore.

 They are background research and tool fragments feeding into the bigger system.

-EpochEngine is the shining star.
+EpochEngine is the flagship.

 ---